infinispan-demos/harry-potter-quarkus/README.md

 ## Search
-[A simple REST service](src/main/java/org/acme/infinispanclient/CharactersResource.java) is available to query characters by id or perform a full-text search on top of the name or the biography.
+[A simple REST service](src/main/java/org/acme/infinispanclient/CharactersResource.java) is available to query characters by id or perform a full-text search of the name or the biography.

 ## Magic Socket
 [A socket](src/main/java/org/acme/infinispanclient/HogwartsMagicSocket.java) that performs a Continuous Query making it possible to